Welltory/measure-stress-heart-rate-ios/README.md

 # Integration <a name="integration"></a>

-Welltory doesn’t provide any integration SDKs; all applications interaction are performed with universal links.
-[Universal links Apple](https://developer.apple.com/ios/universal-links/)
+Welltory doesn’t provide any integration SDKs; all applications interaction are performed with [universal links.](https://developer.apple.com/ios/universal-links/)

 **You should start your integration filling out an [Integration Request Form](https://welltory.typeform.com/to/epJ3PR).**